-The American Geosciences Institute (AGI), in collaboration with other science societies, invites members of the geoscience community from across the nation to come to Washington D.C. for the annual Geosciences Congressional Visits Days (Geo-CVD), which will take place this year on September 12-13, 2018.
-The Geo-CVD is a great opportunity to gain exposure to the federal legislative process, and provide lawmakers with valuable information to inform policy decisions.
-Join us and many of your colleagues for this two-day event uniting geoscience researchers, professionals, students, educators, engineers, and executives in Washington D.C. to raise visibility and support for the geosciences!
-A constructive visit from constituents about the importance and value of geoscience, and geoscience-related engineering, research and education is an effective way for citizens to inform and impact federal science policy.
+The American Geosciences Institute (AGI), in collaboration with other science societies, invites members of the geoscience community from across the nation to come to Washington, DC, for the annual Geoscience Congressional Visits Day (Geo-CVD) on September 12-13, 2018.
+Geo-CVD is a great opportunity for citizen scientists to gain exposure to the federal legislative process, and provide lawmakers with valuable information to inform policy decisions.
+This two-day event involves an in-person training workshop led by the organizing science societies to help prepare and educate participants on how to effectively communicate the importance of their work, followed by a full day of meetings with congressional offices on Capitol Hill.

 For more information about Geo-CVD, please contact email@example.com.

-To be eligible for participation in Geo-CVD, applicants must:
+To be eligible to participate in Geo-CVD through AGI, applicants must:

-- Be a current member of one (or more) of AGI’s 51 member societies
+- Be a current member of at least one of AGI’s 52 member societies

 - Fund their own travel and accomodations in Washington, DC